Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Located in the center of Waterloo region’s innovation district, Alchemy demonstrates how a startup can grow into a successful global enterprise with local talent support.
-What started as a final-year project for a group of Faculty of Engineering students – intended as a spray to stop frost from forming on windshields – turned into a camouflage coating utilized by the Canadian Armed Forces.
+Located in the heart of Waterloo region’s innovation hub, Alchemy shows how a startup can grow into a thriving global business with help from local talent.
+What began as a fourth-year capstone project for some Faculty of Engineering students-created to be a spray to stop frost on windshields-has transformed into a camouflage coating used by the Canadian Armed Forces.

 “We focus on the practical applications of nanotechnology,” says Khanjan Desai (BASc ’13), co-founder and CEO of Alchemy.
-“With a complete product line currently available in the market, we’re working on something no one else has done before: providing high-quality, easy-to-install windshield protection films all in one package.”
+“With our complete product line currently available in the market, we are working on something no one else has done before: providing high-quality, easy-to-install windshield protection films all in one package.”

 Alchemy